 - National Trust property

 When you’re choosing where to place a memorial bench, you’ll need to be granted permission from the local authorities to do so first.
-This could be the local council, churchyard manager, or private land owner if you’d like to place the bench on land owned by another public body or the National Trust.
+This could be the local council, churchyard manager, or private landowner if you’d like to place the bench on land owned by another public body or the National Trust.
+It is important to remember that the rules and regulations surrounding memorial benches will change depending on the area and location you have in mind.

 There may be a cost to be paid to gain permission, so you’ll need to ask about any charges.
 Local authorities will also be able to tell you if there are any limitations as to where you can or cannot place one.

-Once you’ve decided on a location, you’ll need to decide which type of memorial bench you’d like.
+Once you’ve decided on a location and sought permission to have your memorial bench installed, you’ll need to decide which type of bench you’d like.
 You may wish to choose a cremation bench, which has ashes stored inside, or you can simply memorialise a standard bench.

-If you would like to choose a memorial bench to commemorate your loved one, you’ll also need to consider the following:
+To choose a memorial bench to commemorate your loved one, you’ll need to consider the following:

 - Oak: A wide grained wood that can be weak depending on the weather; care and maintenance will help to reduce cracks.

-You don’t have to add any engravings – you can leave it as it is if you wish.
-Many people choose to add the individual’s name, birth date, and the date they passed away.
+Memorial benches are a tribute to a loved one, so many people choose to personalise them with the individual’s name, birth date, and the date they passed away.
 Most cemetery benches can be engraved to include a special message about your loved one.

 - In remembrance of